joshkent94/BrowseGPT/README.md

 You need to be running Node v18 for this project (as specified in the .nvmrc file).
 We suggest using [NVM](https://github.com/nvm-sh/nvm) to manage your Node versions.

-The project also uses Turborepo to manage the front and back end workspaces simultaneously.
+The project also uses Turborepo to manage all workspaces simultaneously.
 Run the below to install Turborepo globally (substitute in yarn if necessary).

 ```
 npm install turbo@latest --global